We believe families should be able to feel a meaningful connection with the remains of their departed.

-What are the solidified remains like?
-Each set of solidified remains is different and varies in color, texture, shape, size, and number of stones.
+Solidified remains are the full amount of human or animal remains returned to families in a solid and clean form.
+Each set of solidified remains is different and varies in color, texture, shape, size, and number of solids.
 Solidified remains are about as hard as real stones and will not disintegrate in water.

 Parting Stone’s solidified remains technology is patent pending.

 The Parting Stone Lab is located in Santa Fe, New Mexico.

-We have high resolution images, embeddable videos, and raw footage available below.
+We have high-resolution images, embeddable videos, and raw footage available below.

 Do you want the reels of B-Role and Interviews?
 Email a request to firstname.lastname@example.org.